25 Free Indoor Places to Play in Indianapolis (and Nearby)

 Tree-themed indoor play structure at The Treehouse at Plainfield Christian Church in Plainfield, Indiana

-Location: 2301 Meridian St, Anderson, IN 46016
+Location: 2301 Meridian St., Anderson, IN 46016

-Five-level indoor playground at Playzone inside The Community Center at AFC in Anderson, Indiana
+Multi-level indoor playground at Playzone inside The Community Center at AFC in Anderson, Indiana

 The Center at Northview Church

-Location: 623 IN-39, Danville, IN 46122
+Location: 623 N. State Road 39, Danville, IN 46122

 Fishers Community Center Indoor Playground